- Event & Photo Info

 The speech of Lewis Richardson in March 1846 is the last record of him.
 Nothing is known of his life after it or his death.
 Nor is anything more known about the wife he left behind.

-Thomas Todd was enslaved at Ashland from about 1830 until his death on or about June 5, 1844.
-He was married to woman named Jane, also enslaved at Ashland, and they had at least one child, a son.
+Henry Clay enslaved Thomas Todd at Ashland from about 1830 until his death on or about June 5, 1844.
+Tom was married to a woman named Jane who was also enslaved at Ashland.
+They had at least one child, a son.

-Most sources state that Tom was a shoemaker and some indicate he was hired out by Henry Clay.
+Most sources state that Tom was a shoemaker and some sources indicate Henry Clay hired him out.
 At least one source says he grew his own hemp plot to earn money.

 On or about June 5, 1844, Tom Todd died via suicide by hanging at Ashland.
 Most sources suggest he had become morose, depressed, or despondent.
 Several reasons are given for Tom’s mental state.
 Some sources say he received a severe whipping not long before taking his own life.
 One source says he came to Lucretia Clay to report that money he had been saving had been stolen from his bureau.
 Apparently, she made no effort to help him.
 One source relates that Todd hung himself in a corn crib only later to be found by other enslaved people.

 According to Henry Clay, Tom Todd’s wife remained enslaved at Ashland after his death.
 She re-married and became a cook for the Clays.

 Phoebe Moore was born enslaved in Boone County, KY.
-Her parents were a white farmer and a mixed race woman.
-When Phoebe was 12 she and her mother were sold to Missouri Senator Thomas Hart Benton.
+Her parents were a white farmer and a mixed-race woman.
+When Phoebe was 12, the people who enslaved her sold her and her mother to Missouri Senator Thomas Hart Benton.